 By knowing the conditions that can lead to fires and learning how to prevent them, you can keep your family safe from burn injuries.
-To help you understand the different causes of fires and what you can do to prevent them, Lerner and Rowe has put together a Las Vegas Fire Prevention Week guide.
+To help you understand the different causes of fires and what you can do to prevent them, our Southern Nevada personal injury lawyers have put together this guide to Las Vegas fire prevention.

-Fires can happen for a wide variety of reasons.
+A Las Vegas house fire can happen for a wide variety of reasons.
 Some are caused by freak accidents, while others are caused by highly avoidable circumstances.
-Fire causes include:
+Common causes of house fires include:

 - Flammable substances left near open flames